-Soon to be known as the FD-10, FD-20 and FD-40 these transmitters are both versatile and powerful.
+Soon to be known as the FD-20 and FD-40 these transmitters are both versatile and powerful.
 Our new line of Durasonde Transmitters are more durable, with the same great performance and pricing as our FV series.
 They are currently available and coming online soon.
 The FV series is being discontinued and are available while supplies last.
 Great for cameras without a built-in transmitter, and rugged enough to give you years of service.
-Use the FV-10 or FV-20 in a Spring Carrier for power snaking, or taped to a jetter or push rod or other device that doesn’t subject it to heavy abuse.
+Use the FV-20 in a Spring Carrier for power snaking, or taped to a jetter or push rod or other device that doesn’t subject it to heavy abuse.
 The heavier FV-40 needs a camera tractor to get down the line.

 Check out these accessories:

 - 16 Hz – a very low frequency with the advantage that it will penetrate steel or ductile iron lines (as well as cast iron and nonmetallic).
 It is compatible with any gear that operates at 16 Hz.

 - 512 Hz – the industry standard frequency for locating in cast iron or nonmetallic lines.
 It is compatible with any other manufacturer’s 512 Hz equipment.

 - 8 KHz – a high frequency that works in nonmetallic lines only, but is very efficient and offers good range.
 Works with any 8 KHz equipment.

 - 223 KHz – suitable for nonmetallic environments only.
 Only Prototek makes equipment that operates at this frequency (AR-1 and ATP-12).

 You must match the transmitter’s frequency to the receiver’s frequency.
 A 512 Hz Transmitter will not work with a 223 KHz Receiver, etc.